COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 #### Delete Employees Subsystem
 - The system must only allow employees with delete permission to access this sub system.
 - The system must allow the user to delete any of the employees that they can view.
-- Once a a user deleted an employee the system must set the deleted flag for that employee (soft delete).
+- Once a user deleted an employee the system must set the deleted flag for that employee (soft delete).

 ## Client Subsystem
 The system must allow data pertaining to a client to be stored.